AustinDoss/Godot-Awesome-Debug-Print/README.md

 Turn off each debug print with `ad.off(arg)` or `ad.off_d(description, arg)`

 Enable and disable chunks of debug prints with `ad.enable()` and `ad.disable()`

+Awesome Debug continues to return arguments when disabled or off